jamiejackson/lucee-dockerfiles/README.md

 ## Features

-### Java optisation tweaks
+### Java optimisation tweaks

 - Lucee 4's [Java Agent](http://blog.getrailo.com/post.cfm/railo-4-1-smarter-template-compilation) is enabled for better memory management of compiled CFML code.

-- JVM is set to [use /dev/urandom as an entropy source for secure random numbers](http://support.run.pivotal.io/entries/59869725-Java-Web-Applications-Slow-Startup-or-Failing) to avoid blocking Tomcat on startup.
+- JVM is set to [use `/dev/urandom` as an entropy source for secure random numbers](http://support.run.pivotal.io/entries/59869725-Java-Web-Applications-Slow-Startup-or-Failing) to avoid blocking Tomcat on startup.

 - Tomcat is configured to [skip the default scanning of Jar files on startup](http://www.gpickin.com/index.cfm/blog/how-to-get-your-tomcat-to-pounce-on-startup-not-crawl), significantly improving startup time.